Al Anbar Governorate: Al Dulaim Tribe

-Abbasid Period
+Caliphate period

+During the reign of Rashidun Caliph Abu bakr the conquest of Anbar was launched his successors conquered whole Middle East.

-During the Abbasid era in the reign of Caliph Abu Abbas Muhammad in 134 AH, the second capital of the Abbasid Caliphate after Kufa to Baghdad where he built his palace in 145 AH.
+During the Abbasid era in the reign of Caliph Abu al-Abbas Abdallah al-Saffah in 751, the second capital of the Abbasid Caliphate after Kufa to Baghdad where he built his palace in 762.
 He built the road through the Euphrates River and the Mediterranean Sea to the Persian Gulf, so the armies entering and leaving Iraq are passing through this region.

 Geography

 Anbar is one of the driest governorates in Iraq's western desert climate.
 Some of Al Anbar is part of the Syrian Desert, characterized by steppe and desert terrain.
 Most of Al Anbar is considered as a topographical continuation of the Arabian Peninsula plateau region.
 It has some small hills and a number of wadis, including Wadi Hauran.
 Given a decline in land preservation and a lack of natural vegetation, the land is often exposed to the elements and prone to severe erosion.

-Among the most important agricultural crops are Potatoes, which are harvested in spring and fall.
+Among the most important agricultural crops are potatoes, which are harvested in spring and fall.
 Wheat, barley and maize (corn) are also commonly grown in the governorate.
 Al Anbar is also known for the production of phosphates and fertilizer.
 It is also rich in mineral such as sulphur, gold and oil.
 However, Anbar has not been extensively explored for oil.